I've had to take down the Beta Reader application form as I've been inundated with applications!

 Ideal beta readers for The Clockmaker include:

-· Parents, teachers, or people who understand the world view of 8-10 year olds
+· Parents, teachers, or people with exerpience and understanding of 8-13 year olds.

 · Anyone interested in providing feedback on a children's adventure book.